 Start & Respawn

-At the start of the game the gold team will start behind the Bypass castle on Conquest.
-The black team will start at the close entrance on Stadium.
+Start stations and respawn areas are clearly labeled on the Big game map.
 These start positions will switch at half time.
 The Vintage BIG Game has unlimited respawns, but you must go back to your spawn area and visit the ref, show your wristband, wipe your old hits, and chrono your marker.
 All eliminated players must use their barrel bag when walking back to respawn!
 NO RESPAWN in the final battle!
 Please review the Vintage Big Game map to see the overall boundaries.
 Players are not allowed on opposing team spawn maps at any time.
 Failure to comply will result in said player being eliminated.

 Wristbands & Armbands